TechnicalPursuit/TIBET/doc/markdown/tibet-resource.1.md

   * `--list` :
     List but don't build the resources.
 This is the default flag.

+  * `--raw`:
+    Don't filter out the raw output from the client list.
+This will include references to files which may not exist since no checks are done and some client-side information is based on computed names from convention.

   * `[package-opts]` :
     Refers to valid options for a TIBET Package object.
 These include --package, --config, --phase, --assets, etc. The package@config defaults to